 The First Night events are spread across venues right across the city and there are events and entertainment to appeal to just about anyone, although there is a firm focus on helping to keep the kids entertained, so expect a wide range of live performers and attractions.

 The main party in Akron is the First Night event.
-The event gets underway at 6pm and there will be entertainment throughout the evening - we'll bring you the full lineup for NYE 2017 as soon as we have it.
+The event gets underway at 6pm and there will be entertainment throughout the evening - we'll bring you the full lineup for NYE this year as soon as we have it.

 For the best views, the main crowds gather on South Main Street, in front of Lock 3.
 There is an earlier fireworks show for the kids at 9pm, hosted by the Akron Children's Hospital, for those families who have young kids so might not want to stay out for the later event.